andizimmerer/.dotfiles/README.md

 ```
 dotfiles pull
 ```
-There might be conflicts.
-Maybe I should add a script that fixes these conflicts.
+There might be conflicts if a new file is added.
+Maybe I should add a script that fixes these conflicts automatically like on initial setup.